DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 110: "Level 1 Potted Plant 🌱" -sweetenedwithgluten: (05-Sep-22)
 * 111: "Medicinal Youtube, it consists primarily of cat videos ![devicatButt](https://static-cdn.jtvnw.net/emoticons/v2/306361575/default/light/1.0 "devicatButt") ." -Rosuav: (13-Sep-22)
 * 112: "Can you imagine anything bigger though..
 Like 500 dogs..
 That would be so expensive" -Zhaefari: (16-Sep-22)
+* 113: "How did the sticker end up in the dishwasher anyway??" -DeviCat (20-Sep-22)
+* 114: "Wendy's Addams.
+Her heart is as cold as her ice cream. 🍦💔" -Rosuav: (20-Sep-22)

 There may be quotes newer than these that have yet to be collected.